eduardz1/Master-Thesis/chapters/sota.typ

 == Hybridizable Discontinuous Galerkin Methods Applied to the Acoustic Wave Problem <hdg-section>

+The software relies on the @HDG method for the discretization of the wave equation in the frequency domain.
+In the context of acoustic wave propagation, we can illustrate the problem with the following formula:

+$
+  - nabla dot 1/rho nabla p - omega^2 / kappa p = f .
+$ <acoustic-wave-equation>

-To describe the medium trough which we want to solve the wave equation in @HAWEN and find the unknowns $u$, for the forward problem, or $rho$ and $kappa$, for the inverse problem, we use 1D, 2D or 3D meshes.
-Common ways to solve @PDE:pl include @FDM:pl, a class of numerical methods for solving differential equations, equations of the form $f'(x) approx (f(x + d x) - f(x - d x)) / (d x)$, by approximating derivatives trough finite differences and Galerkin Methods, which instead approximate the space of the solution.
+Here the medium is represented by the density $rho$ and the bulk modulus $kappa$ while $f$ represents the source.
+The angular frequency is represented with $omega$.
+To solve numerically the wave propagation problem, one needs to discretize the equation.
+Several methods exist for solving the @PDE:pl, common ways include @FDM:pl, a class of numerical methods for solving differential equations representable with the Taylor formula, equations of the form $f'(x) approx (f(x + d x) - f(x - d x)) / (d x)$, by approximating derivatives trough finite differences and Galerkin Methods, which instead approximate the space of the solution.
 This last approach is particularly useful with large meshes because it doesn't require homogeneous cell sizes, meaning that regions of particular interest can be prioritized.

 To achieve this partitioning, @HAWEN currently employ a partitioner called METIS @x-METIS, which splits the mesh in triangles leading the solution to each triangle being defined by a smaller equation.

 Once partitioned, one common way to solve the @PDE using Galerkin methods would be the @FEM:long technique.
 As can be seen in @fem-dg-hdg, this method results in a mesh where each triangle's solution are coupled with the neighboring triangle, limiting the potential for concurrent computations.

-A first approach to tackle this problem is the usage of @DG:long methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin. @DG also enables $p$-adaptivity, meaning that each cell in a mesh can have a different order, a characteristic that is particularly useful when dealing with large meshes.
+A first approach to tackle this problem is the usage of @DG:long methods, a class of @FEM:pl using completely discontinuous basis functions which results in embarrassingly high parallel efficiency @x-DiscontinousGalerkin. @DG also enables $frak(p)$-adaptivity, meaning that each cell in a mesh can have a different order, a characteristic that is particularly useful when dealing with large meshes.
 The high computational cost associated with @DG, however, makes it largely unsuitable for real world applications.
 To address this issue, @HDG:long (@HDG:short) are introduced.

 Compared to traditional @DG methods, @HDG reduces significantly the number of globally coupled @DOF, which can allow for a substantial reduction in the computational cost and memory usage @x-HDG.
 We see in @fem-dg-hdg, how @HDG introduces additional #lower[@DOF:long] at the border of each cell.
 By ignoring the inner #lower[@DOF:long], this method results in a smaller when using high order basis functions, which result in a more accurate solution.

+More specifically, the domain is discretized in the @HDG formulation over the medium $Omega$ using a non overlapping partition.
+This mesh is denoted $cal(T)$ and is composed of $N$ cells $K$ such that:

+$
+  cal(T) = union.big_(e = 1)^N K_e
+$

+with their faces $cal(f)$ as

+$
+  Sigma = union.big_(k = 1)^N_Sigma cal(f)_k
+$

 #figure(
   placement: top,